dojo/framework/docs/en/resources/supplemental.md

 ### `isFailed()`

-The `isFailed` function takes an `ResourceOptions` object and returns a `boolean` to indicate if a read with the current `ResourceOptions` has failed.
+The `isFailed` function takes a `template`, `ResourceOptions` or `ResourceFindOptions` object and `initOptions` if required by the template. `isFailed` returns a `boolean` to indicate if there is a in-flight read underway for the passed options.

 > MyResourceAwareWidget.tsx